netsec-ethz/fpki/README.md

     │   └── performance_test_output           # Some results of the policy log performance
-    ├── pkg                                   # Packages of the project ├── scripts                               # Scripts to clean and build the executables └── tests                                 # Some intergration tests.
+    ├── pkg                                   # Packages of the project ├── scripts                               # Scripts to clean and build the executables └── tests                                 # Some integration tests.
 Unit tests are in the individual pkg

  ## Overview